hashicorp/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

 ### endpoint_configuration

 * `types` - (Required) A list of endpoint types.
 This resource currently only supports managing a single value.
 Valid values: `EDGE`, `REGIONAL` or `PRIVATE`.
 If unspecified, defaults to `EDGE`.
 Must be declared as `REGIONAL` in non-Commercial partitions.
+If set to `PRIVATE` recommend to set `put_rest_api_mode` = `merge` to not cause the endpoints and associated Route53 records to be deleted.
 Refer to the [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/create-regional-api.html) for more information on the difference between edge-optimized and regional APIs.
 * `vpc_endpoint_ids` - (Optional) Set of VPC Endpoint identifiers.
 It is only supported for `PRIVATE` endpoint type.
 If importing an OpenAPI specification via the `body` argument, this corresponds to the [`x-amazon-apigateway-endpoint-configuration` extension `vpcEndpointIds` property](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-endpoint-configuration.html).
 If the argument value is provided and is different than the OpenAPI value, **the argument value will override the OpenAPI value**.

 ## Attributes Reference